frlinw/modelize/README.md

     // Data will be reactives
     // Result fetched from api will mutate data

-    // A 'ModelizeFetchError' event will be emitted if there is a fail from the Fetch API

     // Get all plans of your app
     // Options: